abcdesktopio/docs/opsdocs/docs/3.2/setup/kubernetes_abcdesktop_windows.md

 ![go to edit env variables](./img/goto-edit-env-variable.PNG)

-Go to the system variables section and search for "Path"
+Go to the system variables section and search for `Path`

 ![system variables](./img/system-variables.PNG)